Skip to Content

 • Poor socialization

-It is a natural instinct for a dog to want to jump up.
+It is a natural instinct for dogs to want to jump up.
 Puppies jump up on their mother to feed or greet her.
-Dogs welcome each other face to face and sniff each other, so when they greet a human, they want to jump up to reach their face and say “hello.”
+Dogs greet each other face to face and sniff each other, so when they greet a human, they want to jump up to reach their face and say “hello.”

 To stop your Pitbull from jumping up on people, follow my 3 tips below: